corey-schneider/bagel-shop/README.md

 ### Current permissions:
 * Admins can adjust admin roles for ALL users
-* Users cannot adjust admin roles
+* Users / guests cannot adjust admin roles
 * Users can change their password and edit their account, but nobody else's
-* Non-logged in users can see a list of the users
+* Guests (non-logged in users) can see a list of the users
 * Admin panel is only for admins

 ### Goal permissions:
-* Make non-users unable to see the user list (or at least email addresses)
+* Make guests unable to see the user list (or at least email addresses)
-* Make non-users unaware that /admin even exists.
+* Make guests unaware that /admin even exists.
 Throw a 404

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax .....
 And thank you https://dillinger.io/ for making my README easier to make!)